 The gluten will have been damaged in the freezer if it has been in there for several months.
 It may take a few days of regular refreshments before it can be used.

 I like that drying the starter with the shard method allows it to be used instantly.
 But it is a bit of a faff and requires a bit of pre-planning, which isn’t ideal.
 Using the freezer has the risk of freezer burns and takes a while to get back to life.
 I prefer to combine the starter with flour and leave it to dry.
-But this will only work for a month or two.
-If I leave it any longer then I would choose the drying out method over freezing starter.
+But I worry that it might get contaminated with mould if I leave it for several months, so far I’ve been lucky.
+If I were to leave a starter for an especially long time I would choose the drying out method.